wispurn/Fortnite-Optimized-Settings/README.md

 + Decent for low end Laptops/PCS
 + Drastically better in terms of performance than the stock settings.
 + The GameUserSettings.ini file is safe, you can turn it into a .txt file and look into it if you believe there's any type of malware.

+IMPORTANT
+if this messes up your fortnite and stretches, open the file up and go to resolution and change it to your native resolution